Architecture Principles are a total disaster.

 Rogerio Carneiro, TOGAF ® 9 Certified - I wrote a small article about EA principles.
 I agree with the idea that we have to enforce it using mechanisms, methodology, and processes.
 If you can, please read my article on my profile.

 Serge Thorn - The problem is much bigger than Architecture Principles.
-If they are not used, probably EA is not understood or not communicated as it should be.
+If they are not used, EA is probably not understood or not communicated as it should be.
 Or probably not sponsored or endorsed by senior people in your organization.
-You can have the best principles in the world, if nobody understands the value...then for sure nobody will respect them.
-In the end, the issue is top-down, related to a value proposition to key stakeholders.
+You can have the best principles in the world, but if nobody understands the values, then nobody will respect them.
+In the end, the issue is top-down and related to a value proposition to key stakeholders.
 Governance, Principles, and more are normally accepted if you do some "homework" before.
-Another aspect that brings complexity is this digital world where everything should go fast.
-Companies are now using Agile and DevOps, and may "skip" EA for the wrong reasons...
+Another aspect that brings complexity is this digital world, where everything should go fast.
+Companies are now using Agile and DevOps and may "skip" EA for the wrong reasons...
 I have seen that recently happening.
 People "writing EA frameworks" may not have seen that...because often too much academic..

 Akshyadeep Raghav - They are very valuable and add support to policies, governance, and managing technical debt.
 Calling them disasters seems either improper to use them without understanding or needs proper understanding and purpose of them.
 Also greatly helps in building consensus at a large federated organization.

-Willem Oorschot - One of the issues with principles: they don't last forever and have to evolve.
+Willem Oorschot - One of the issues with principles is that they don't last forever and have to evolve.
 A principle for today could be obsolete the next.

 Edward Galiaskarov - Hello Mark.
 Could you inform the URL of your blog or the post where you wrote about principles?

-Lars Feldmann - Hi Mark, apart from the art of defining the right principles I found that the even more important capability an organization needs to build up is the capability to govern those principles.
-There's never a shortcoming of finding the right principles but if they're not adhered to during project implementation phases they're worth nothing.
+Lars Feldmann - Hi Mark, apart from the art of defining the right principles, I found that the even more important capability an organization needs to build up is the capability to govern those principles.
+There's never a shortcoming in finding the right principles, but if they're not adhered to during project implementation phases, they're worth nothing.

 1. they lack engineering quality: they are not precise, often inconsistent, and not checkable.